 The bottom line is, GASP Photographics does not "sell" images containing watermarks.

 This means, that if you purchase a digital image from GASP Photographics, you can freely arrange for your own personal print, without refusal on the grounds of copyright infringement by a 3rd party print service.
 The only caveat being that you in turn cannot profit from the sale of either the digital or printed image.
-The latter also includes anyone who happens to come into possession of one of our high resolution digital or printed images.
+Keep in mind, that this also includes anyone who happens to come into possession of one of your high resolution digital or printed images, hence the necessary precautions you need to consider when sharing your images.

 Of course, if you would like to request a watermark on a purchased digital image, we’d be happy to oblige.